ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 - Welcoming, but not gushing
 - Informal, but not sloppy
+- Optimistic, but not unrealistic
 - Conversational, but not rambling
 - Informative, but not academic
 - Stylish, but not inaccessible
-- Crisp, but not trendy

 ### Watch your tone